San Marino in the Eurovision Song Contest

-Radiotelevisione della Repubblica di San Marino (SMRTV), the national broadcaster of San Marino, has largely chosen to select their entrant internally, though on four occasions they used national finals: 1in360 for 2018, Digital Battle for 2020, and Una voce per San Marino since 2022.
-Unlike other participating countries, San Marino does not organise a televote due to their use of Italy's phone network, and because the small number of potential televoters would not meet the minimum voting threshold set by the European Broadcasting Union (EBU).
+SMRTV has largely chosen to select its entrant internally, though on six occasions it used national finals: 1in360 for 2018, Digital Battle for 2020, Una voce per San Marino from 2022 to 2025, and San Marino Song Contest since 2025.
+Unlike other participating countries, San Marino does not organise a televote due to its use of Italy's phone network, and because the small number of potential televoters would not meet the minimum voting threshold set by the European Broadcasting Union (EBU).